For Your Information and Reference

 Back to This Month's Index

-The White House and the Manufacturers, preparing the public
+The White House and the Manufacturers, preparing the public for new injections in

 This news is raising a lot of dark expectations.
 For our part, we cannot predict what will happen, but we have already given our opinion on what Biden would be capable of doing as the visible head of the Pandemic Forever Party (and with this ironic name we are not referring to the Democratic Party, but to something much bigger).
 For the moment, we limit ourselves to reproduce the key parts of the news.